roytang/blog/content/post/2007/01/planar-chaos-prerelease.md

-* Third round opponent&#8230;some red also.
+* Third round opponent... some red also.
 First game I only saw an Avalanche Rider and the 7/7 echo guy.
 Second game he put up more of a fight, and the "free echo" goblin helped him a lot.
 He get out the Goblin Advisor and went all aggro on me before I managed to stablize.
 Those exploding goblins can't get past a Dream Stalker!
 Game record: 6-1, match record: 3-0.

-* Fourth round opponent&#8230;well, it seems everybody but me plays red.
+* Fourth round opponent... well, it seems everybody but me plays red.
 First game I played out all the tricks my deck had with a Clockwork Hydra.
 Auramancer's Guile + Hydra meant I could attack without losing +1/+1 counters.
 He bounces the Hydra, I play it again.
 He shoots the Hydra, I save it with a lion.
 He forces my Hydra into a bad block, I blink it out.
 He tries to Lightning Axe, I flashback the blink.
 This game was way fun on my end.